beatochess/beatochess-issues/README.md

 - revised studies from other authors
 - my studies

 The .pdf file has all the information.
-The pgn-files of all the studies can also be found here.
+The pgn-files of all the studies can be found in the /pgn folder.